JPier34/Moove-Mobility-dApp/frontend/README.md

-# 🚗 Moove Mobility dApp
+# 🚗 Moove Mobility - NFT Vehicle Rental Platform

-A decentralized mobility platform built on Ethereum that enables users to auction, trade, and manage NFT-based vehicle access passes.
-This dApp combines smart contract technology with a modern React frontend to create a seamless mobility ecosystem.
+A revolutionary decentralized mobility platform built on Ethereum that enables users to auction, trade, and manage NFT-based vehicle access passes.
+This dApp combines smart contract technology with a modern React frontend to create a seamless mobility ecosystem for the future of transportation.

 ## 📌 Features